Trails across Wyoming: The Oregon, Mormon Pioneer and California Routes

 The California NHT is a complex of trails that links Iowa and Missouri with California and Oregon.
 This designation includes major cutoffs and alternate routes and is estimated to include 5,700 trail miles.
 California was already a major emigration destination before the discovery of gold at Sutter’s Mill in 1848.
 The next few years saw the heaviest traffic in trail history, and that traffic multiplied the number of paths.
 Many routes branched off to Oregon as well.
-The Cherokee and Overland Trails, both of which crossed what’s now southern Wyoming, apparently were omitted from the original California Trail NHT system.
-These important routes are being considered for inclusion as of spring 2011.
+The Cherokee and Overland Trails, both of which crossed what’s now southern Wyoming, were omitted from the original California Trail NHT system.
+These important routes are being considered for inclusion as of spring 2021.

 Estimating the lengths of these trails is complicated.
 Emigrant roads were notorious for flooding, landslides, insufficient grass for livestock, fire damage, avalanches or other impediments to travel.
 Hence the trails braided into a myriad of alternate routes by which emigrants evaded these problems.
 Additional complications arose from alternates established in the search for easier, quicker routes.
 Major physical barriers, such as rivers, playas, hills, ridges, swamps and mountains, often divided the trails into a spider web of interconnecting ruts.